Testing & Evaluation FAQs

 Does it matter what time of year I test?

 Testing is available year-round.
 Students' scores are compared to standardized scores for the time of year the testing was administered (based on when tests arrive in our office for scoring).
-This means that a student testing in the beginning (Fall) of 4th grade would be compared to other students who were also beginning 4th grade.
+This means that a student testing at the beginning (Fall) of 4th grade would be compared to other students who were also beginning 4th grade.
 The “Norms Period/Norms Week” on the results report will indicate the time of year used for calculating scores.

 How do I tell whether my order has been shipped?